-On behalf of the Cincinnati Yoga School community, I would like to welcome and thank you for inquiring into our Vishwa Yoga Teacher Training program.
+On behalf of Cincinnati Yoga School, I would love to Welcome you into our Vishwa Yoga Teacher Training program.
 In the following pages I hope to express our heartfelt sincerity to support you in the noble endeavor of becoming a true Yogacharya (teacher/exemplar of yoga); and explain, with as much brevity as possible, how that support will look and feel and transform.

 Nevertheless, it is inevitable that these descriptions and explanations will fall short as this program is about far more than asanas (postures).
 Our mission is to initiate the student into a much fuller spectrum of yoga; with all of its implications.
 Thus, what you begin here has the potential to be with you in every aspect of your life hereafter; which also makes for too much to cover in this overview as well.
 So please contact me with any specific questions or concerns that may not be addressed on this website.
 My direct email is:

 Have you taken yoga classes for years?

 Do you enjoy the practice, yet sense there's something more to be grasped, released or discovered within?

 Yoga Teacher Training with Will is a once-in-a-lifetime opportunity to widen and deepen your individual yoga practice, while strengthening you to share it with others.
 Conveniently scheduled to integrate into your work week,

 and priced so that a year from now you won't miss the tuition you spent,